tonytvo/blog-generator/content/blog/atomic-habits/index.md

 # Quotes

 Building better habits isn’t about littering your day with life hacks.
 It’s not about flossing one tooth each night or taking a cold shower each morning or wearing the same outfit each day.
 It’s not about achieving external measures of success like earning more money, losing weight, or reducing stress.
 Habits can help you achieve all of these things, but fundamentally they are not about having something.
 They are about becoming someone. - JAMES CLEAR

+Until you make the unconscious conscious, it will direct your life and you will call it fate

 # References